lorencarvalho/pizza/README.md

 add cheese

-slide the pizza onto your hot pizza stone and cook until the cheese is melted and the crust begins to speckle and brown
+slide the pizza onto your hot pizza steel and cook until the cheese is melted and the crust begins to speckle and brown, ideally 5-8 minutes.

 rest for a minute or two and enjoy!